-The award or amount of money you’re offered for each FAFSA application lasts for an academic year, beginning in the fall.
-For each year you plan on being in school, you will need to reapply for FAFSA.
+The award or amount of money you’re offered for each FAFSA application lasts for one academic year, beginning in the fall.
+You'll need to reapply for FAFSA each year you plan to be in school.